Shop & Office Hours

 Can my family call/text/visit me at camp?

 We encourage family adults to visit camp when they drop-off or pick-up campers.
 Special tours can be arranged with the camp director prior to coming to camp.
 Visits, calls, and other technology communication while camp is in session is discouraged, and can be disruptive and cause homesickness and disappointment among campers whose families do not visit, call, or text.

 How is the staff selected?

 Staff is selected for their ability to work with girls, willingness to be part of a team, commitment to the Girl Scout values or honesty, respect, caring and responsibility.
 All staff is at least 18 years of age and selected from all across the US and internationally.
-The council does criminal background and reference checks on each staff member.
+The council does criminal background, National Sex Offender as well as reference checks on each staff member.
 All camp staff receives a week of training prior to the start of the camp season, including first aid/CPR.

 What if I can’t afford the cost of camp?